saadsalmanakram/GlitchRealm/README.md

 ---

-# AI Chatbot with Django Backend and Hugging Face Integration
+# Artilence Project: AI Chatbot with Django Backend and Hugging Face Integration

 ## Overview

-This project is an AI-powered chatbot built with a **Django backend** and integrated with the **Hugging Face API** for generating intelligent responses.
-The chatbot listens for user messages and sends them to Hugging Face's pre-trained models for processing.
-The backend API is designed to receive `POST` requests with a user's message and return a generated response.
-The application also provides a frontend interface to interact with the chatbot.
+The **Artilence Project** is an AI-powered chatbot built with a **Django backend** and integrated with the **Hugging Face API** for generating intelligent responses.
+The chatbot listens for user messages, sends them to Hugging Face's pre-trained models for processing, and returns generated responses.
+The backend API is designed to receive `POST` requests with a user's message and provide an AI-generated response.
+The project also includes a frontend interface to interact with the chatbot.

 ## Features